John McElroy (Jesuit): Memorial awards

-Retirement & Death
+Retirement and death

-In 1868 McElroy retired to the Jesuit novitiate in Frederick, Maryland.
+In 1868 McElroy retired to the Jesuit novitiate in Frederick.
 In 1872 he visited Georgetown for his final time to celebrate his golden jubilee.
-His eyesight was failing and while moving through his home he fell, fracturing his femur, which would eventually lead to his death.
-Father John McElroy died 12 September 1877 at the Jesuit novitiate in Frederick, Maryland.
+His eyesight was failing and while moving through his home he fell, fracturing his femur, which would eventually lead to his death at the Jesuit novitiate in Frederick.
 For some years leading up to his death, he was regarded as the oldest priest in the United States and the oldest Jesuit in the world.
 He was buried in the Novitiate Cemetery.
 In 1903 the Jesuits withdrew from Frederick and the graves were moved from the Frederick Jesuit Novitiate Cemetery (1805–1904) to St. John's Cemetery.